arp242/arp242.net/_posts/rimworld-mod-linux.md

 {:class="ft-NONE"}
     <exposedThoughtCannibal>[...] doesn't correspond to any field in in type WeatherDef

-But RimWorld comes with the `modExtensions` field to extend Defs.
+RimWorld comes with the `modExtensions` field to extend Defs.
 In this case we're adding it to an entire new Def, but you can also patch existing Defs with XPath and `PatchOperationAddModExtension`.

 You'll also need to add a new class inhereting from `Verse.DefModExtension`: